timoteimolcut/lendurai/README.md

 ## Known Limitations

-- **Image path hardcoded** — `IMAGE_PATH` in `main.cpp` must be updated manually.
+- **Hardcoded input path** — `IMAGE_PATH` in `cv/main.cpp` must be changed manually to point to a different FPV image.
-- **No real training data** — `SyntheticPairDataset` generates random pairs.
-  Localisation quality will be limited until real drone + satellite pairs are collected.
+- **No real training data** — the encoder uses ImageNet weights only.
+Localisation accuracy will be low until fine-tuned on real drone + satellite pairs.
 See `nn/data/dataset.py` (`RealPairDataset`) for the expected data layout.
-- **NCC fails under large yaw** — if the drone heading differs significantly from north, the NCC search window may miss the correct position.
-A compass reading would constrain the search.
+- **NCC sensitive to yaw** — if the drone heading differs greatly from north, the trapezoid match may fail.
+A compass reading or multi-rotation NCC search would help.
-- **Single-scale encoder** — may struggle in texture-poor areas (open water, bare fields).
+- **Single-scale encoder** — may struggle in texture-poor areas (open fields, water).
+- **Satellite map smaller than design** — the repo's `satellite_map.png` (570×570) is a single small reference image; a real deployment uses 500 × 1 km² tiles.